Vajram-And-RaviVajram-And-Ravi

 1 min read

-• It is a global court which seeks to hold to account those guilty of some of the world’s worst crimes.
+• It was established in 2002 to hold to account those guilty of some of the world’s worst crimes.

 • It is the only permanent international criminal tribunal.

-• The ICC was established by an international agreement, the Rome Statute, on 17 July 1998.
+• It was established by an international agreement, the Rome Statute, on 17 July 1998.

 • The Statute entered into force on 1 July 2002.

-• Mandate: It investigates and, where warranted, tries individuals charged with the gravest crimes of concern to the international community: genocide, war crimes, crimes against humanity, and the crime of aggression.
+• Mandate: ICC investigates and, where warranted, tries individuals charged with the gravest crimes of concern to the international community: genocide, war crimes, crimes against humanity, and the crime of aggression

 • Judges: The court has eighteen judges, each from a different member country, elected to non-renewable nine-year terms.